Data-Driven Dynamic Factor Modeling via Manifold Learning: Introduction

-The paper is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{sec:lit} relates our work to the literature.
-Section \ref{sec:model} introduces our dynamic factor modeling framework and conditional sampling procedure.
+Section \ref{sec:model} introduces some preliminary concepts and tools necessary for our framework, including the dynamical system setting and the diffusion map construction method.
 Section \ref{sec:results} presents key theoretical results, including convergence analysis of the graph Laplacian and the robustness of approximating the diffusion coordinates by linear diffusions.
-Section \ref{sec:validation} describes the application of our method to financial stress testing: in \ref{sec:benchmarks} we describe the comparison benchmarks and \ref{sec:backtest} defines the historical backtesting procedure.
+Section \ref{sec:jdkf_model} introduces our dynamic factor modeling framework and conditional sampling procedure.
+Section \ref{sec:validation} describes the application of our method to financial stress testing: in \ref{sec:stress_benchmarks} we describe the comparison benchmarks and \ref{sec:backtest} defines the historical backtesting procedure.
 Section \ref{sec:empirical} describes the data and the empirical results.
 We conclude in Section \ref{sec:conclusion}.
-Appendices \ref{sec:appa}, \ref{sec:appb}, \ref{sec:appc}, \ref{sec:appd} and \ref{sec:appe} provide further details on the data, empirical results, implementation of benchmarks, and a lengthy calculation used for the analysis of the graph Laplacian.
+The appendices provide further details on the data, empirical results, implementation of benchmarks, and a lengthy calculation used for the analysis of the graph Laplacian.